Welcome to the Connexion T12 Phase Out Resource Center.

 Facilities currently using conventional T12 fluorescent systems will need to update their systems sooner rather than later if for no other reason to ensure a supply of replacement ballasts, sockets and lamps when needed.
 Decreased supply of T12 components will also drive higher costs.
 This decreased supply is a particular concern for facilities, considering that nearly 30 percent of all fluorescent lamps sold in the United States are T12s.
 It's worth noting that in addition to the fluorescent lamps affected by this legislation, the electromagnetic ballasts that are most commonly used for 4-ft.- and 8-ft.-long T12 fluorescent systems were also impacted by this legislation and have not been manufactured for sale in the U.S. since July 2010.

-Utilities in more than 30 states continue to offer rebates for energy saving lighting equipment and/or reductions in energy consumption.
+Utilities in more than 30 states continue to offer rebates for reducing kilowatt hours via equipment and/or energy reduction measures.

 The federal Commercial Buildings Tax Deduction offers an accelerated tax deduction up to $0.30-$0.60/sq.ft. for lighting upgrades under its Lighting Rule (www.lightingtaxdeduction.org).